Who We Are

 What is Life Insurance?

 Life Insurance is a type of cover you take to protect those you leave behind when you pass away.
-It could be described as the financial blanket for your loved ones.
-When you pass away, or get diagnosed with a terminal illness, your policy would pay out a lump sum to those named in your will.
+It could be described as a financial blanket for your loved ones.
+When you pass away or get diagnosed with a terminal illness, your policy would pay out a lump sum to those named in your will.

 What is the benefit of Life Insurance?

 This will depend on personal circumstances, but let’s take a look at an example.
 Take a family with 2 parents and 3 children.
 If one of the parents passed away, what happens to the family?
 Will there be enough money to cover the bills, mortgage, funeral, and the children's after-school clubs?
 This is where Life Insurance comes in; with a lump sum of money, the family would be able to reduce their commitments to meet their new financial situation.

 Life Insurance is a great product to protect your family, but before you go online and take the cheapest cover you can, you might want to consider how the different options work.

 There are few types of Life Insurance, but let’s cover the 2 most common types:

 Level Term Assurance: This type of insurance is an amount of cover that remains consistent over the term of the policy.
 So, if you take £100,000 of cover over 25 years, then you could claim this value at any time if a claim were needed.